David Sulzer: Experimental music

 With Komar & Melamid, and inspired by their art project, "The People's Choice", Soldier wrote The People's Choice Music, with lyrics by Nina Mankin.
 It was written according to answers from a survey of over 500 Americans, resulting in "The Most Wanted Song" and "The Most Unwanted Song".
 The latter is over 22 minutes in length and features an operatic soprano rapping cowboy songs, holiday songs with a children's choir screaming advertisements, and political rants backed by bagpipe, banjo, tuba, piccolo, and church organ.

 Soldier collaborates with the computer musician Brad Garton for the Brainwave Music Project, creating music played by performer's brainwaves using electroencephalograms.

 Soldier realized the request by Johannes Kepler for a specific motet as related 400 years earlier in Harmonices Mundi, also known as The Music of the Spheres, a foundational book for modern physics.
-This microtonal piece for six acapella singers, each portraying a different planet in the Solar System, had not been realized before according to Kepler's specific instructions, and is recorded in three dimensional virtual reality sound by Drazen Bosnjak with the vocal ensemble Ekmeles so that the planets revolve around the head of the listener.
+This microtonal piece for six a cappella singers, each portraying a different planet in the Solar System, had not been realized before according to Kepler's specific instructions, and is recorded in three dimensional virtual reality sound by Drazen Bosnjak with the vocal ensemble Ekmeles so that the planets revolve around the head of the listener.
 The resulting composition, "Motet: Harmony of the World", is co-credited to Kepler and Soldier.

 He has a body of compositions using math derivations such as fractal manipulations, including a notorious 20-minute version of Chopin's Minute Waltz.